jackbenny/scripts_grundkurs/README.md

 # Scripts for the scripting course #

-Here I'll save my misc scripts for the Bash scripting course
+Here I'll save my misc scripts for the Bash scripting class